reshmabidikar/slate/source/includes/_aviate-catalog.md

 **Note:** Since this is an irreversible operation, the query parameter `force=true` must be specified to proceed with the deletion.

 **Note:** Retiring a plan simply marks it as "retired" in the database and prevents creating new subscriptions corresponding to the plan.
-On the other hand, deleting a plan hard deletes it from the database and hence should be done with caution.
+On the other hand, deleting a plan hard deletes it from the database and this will affect existing subscriptions.
+This operation should only typically be performed on plans created erroneously to which there are no subscriptions.

 **HTTP Request**